neo-project/docs/docs/en-us/tooldev/endian.md

 #### Invoking contract through SDK

 In the case that you use NEO SDK to construct InvocationTransaction, you need to construct the execution script with ScriptBuilder to invoke the contract.
-Take NEO-SDK JavaScript [neon-js for an instance, as shown below, you should use the **little-endian** scripthash of the wallet address：
+As an example, here we use NEO-SDK JavaScript [neon-js](http://cityofzion.io/neon-js/en/), you should use **little-endian** scripthash of the wallet address：

 ```
 const { default: Neon, api, rpc, wallet, tx, u } = require("@cityofzion/neon-js");